Is Too Much Tax Being Withheld from Your Paycheck?

 • qualifying for a new tax credit, such as the earned income credit or education credit.

-If the IRS determines that you do not have adequate withholding, it may direct your employer to withhold more federal income tax by issuing a "lock-in letter."
-At that point, your employer must disregard any Form W-4 that decreases the amount of your withholding.
 You will receive a copy of the lock-in letter and have an opportunity to submit to the IRS a new Form W-4 and a statement supporting the claims made on the Form W-4 that would decrease your federal income tax withholding.
-Once a lock-in letter is issued, you will not be allowed to decrease your withholding unless approved by the IRS.
+Once a lock-in letter is issued, you won't be allowed to decrease your withholding unless the IRS approves it.

 Form W-4 contains worksheets you can use to figure how much you should have withheld.
 However, it's a lot easier to use the IRS's online withholding calculator.